spectrocloud/librarium/content/docs/00-release-notes.md

 ### Deprecations and Removals

-- The Palette OVA Installer is deprecated and unavailable in this release.
-You can now install a self-hosted Palette through the Palette CLI.
+- The Palette OVA Installer is deprecated and no longer provided as of this release.
+Self-hosted Palette now provides a new installation method using the Palette CLI.
 The CLI provides an interactive installation experience allowing you to configure Palette's installation parameters.
 Check out the [Install Enterprise Cluster](/enterprise-version/deploying-an-enterprise-cluster) documentation to learn more.